Outdoor Recreation Updates

 Indian Creek Nature Center

-Amazing Space is now open, along with a limited number of the trails.* Hours are Monday-Friday 10 AM-4 PM.
-They still require masks indoors, as well as outdoors when distance cannot be maintained.
+Amazing Space is now open, along with a limited number of the trails.* Hours are Tuesday-Saturday 10 AM-4 PM.
+Capacity indoors is 15 people at a time.
+Masks required indoors, as well as outdoors when distance cannot be maintained.
 The Creekside Shop will also be open.
 Woodland trails remain closed and are dangerous to be on due to hanging limbs, prairie trails are open.
 Volunteer needs posted here.

 Palisades Kepler State Park